joshuacox/skill-na-show/README.md

 Plays the latest No Agenda show using Mycroft AI

 ## Examples
-* "Play the nagenda show"
+* "Play the No Agenda show!"
 * "In the morning!"
 * "What's the latest in gitmo nation?"
-* "My millenials, stay woke"
+* "My millenials, stay woke!"
-* "I need karma"
+* "I need karma!"
-* "I need pharma"
+* "I need pharma!"

 ## Credits
 based on the official news module from Mycroft AI